Skip to main content

 Mary Betty Stevens, MD, FACP, FACR Young Investigator Prize

-The Lupus Foundation of America established in 2009 the Mary Betty Stevens, MD, Young Investigator Prize to be given annually in recognition of the exceptional achievements of an investigator in the early part of his or her independent career in lupus research.
-This award was created to memorialize Dr. Stevens who made exceptional contributions to lupus research starting from early on in her career.
+The Lupus Foundation of America established in 2009 the Mary Betty Stevens, MD, Young Investigator Prize to be given annually in recognition of the exceptional achievements of an investigator in the early part of their independent career in lupus research.
+This award was created to memorialize Dr. Stevens, who made exceptional contributions to lupus research starting from early on in her career.

 Predict and Prevent Lupus Research Program